 Use of Asbestos

-Although asbestos provide the qualities needed in gaskets, valves, and other parts, it also posed serious risks to human health.
-Anyone who came into contact with these Leslie parts could have been exposed to the asbestos in them.
+Although asbestos provided the qualities necessary for gaskets, valves, and other parts, it posed serious risks to human health.
+Anyone who came into contact with these Leslie parts could have been exposed to asbestos in them.

 Lawsuits over Asbestos

 Leslie has faced thousands of lawsuits over asbestos-related illnesses, particularly by Navy veterans.
 One twenty-year veteran sued after serving on four different vessels in his military career.